yoki-labs/yoki-monorepo/README.md

 ## Standards

 **Once we have a stable prod, never commit straight to main!
 Always use a feature branch and create PRs!**.
-Please make sure you run `yarn build` and `yarn lint:fix` before pushing commits to your branch.
+Please make sure you run `pnpm build` and `pnpm lint:fix` before pushing commits to your branch.
 The husky git commit hook should do it for you, but if it doesn't, be sure to do it yourself.

 ## Terms